Tuition and Fee Refunds

 If Financial Aid is sufficient to cover all fees on a student account, a refund will be processed.

-If you have direct deposit, the processing time is two-four business days to transfer the funds into your personal savings or checking account.
+If you have direct deposit, the processing time is two to four business days to transfer the funds into your personal savings or checking account.
 If your banking information changes or if you wish to cancel your direct deposit, update it online at Pathway.
 Any refunds scheduled for direct deposit will go directly into the bank account set up by the student; they cannot be canceled by our office, so please make sure to update your information on Pathway.
 Direct deposit information remains activated from the time it is set until it is canceled by the student.
 For more information on setting up direct deposit, Download PDF instructions.

 Financial aid BEGINS to feed onto student accounts the week before classes begin.
 You can view your financial status online at Pathway by clicking on " Campus Finances", then click "Account Inquiry" followed by the "Activity Tab".
 Financial aid disbursements and refunds will show on this tab.